“What is your first impression when you see the bright red Coca-Cola logo?”

 Interestingly, research shows that 85% of people choose a specific product because they are motivated by its color, and 92% acknowledge that visual appearance is the most persuasive marketing factor.

 In psychology, color is not merely a visual element; it is also a symbol rich with meaning.
-Studies have shown that certain colors can evoke both positive and negative emotions in individuals.
+Studies have shown that certain colors can evoke both positive and negative emotion in individuals.

 The concept that colors have both positive and negative sides is an intriguing and fairly subjective viewpoint.